Searching for details:

 2003 April 24: A Proton-K rocket blasted off from Pad 24 at Site 81 in the Baikonur Cosmodrome, Kazakhstan, at 08:23:13 Moscow Time, carrying a classified military payload.
 According to the Russian Space Forces, VKS, the vehicle successfully reached an initial parking orbit at 8:33 Moscow Time.
 The Proton's upper stage then was expected to fire twice to deliver the satellite into its final orbit.
 Separation between the payload and the upper stage was scheduled for 15:00 Moscow Time on April 24.
 Proton rockets are routinely used for the delivery of communications and early-warning satellites for the Russian military.

-It was the 300th launch of the Proton rocket, according to International Launch Services, a joint venture of US and Russian companies, marketing the launcher.
+It was the 300th launch of the Proton rocket, according to International Launch Services, a joint venture marketing the launcher.
 Various issues kept delaying the mission from the original launch date of Feb.
 10, 2003 to March 15 and March 31, 2003.
 The vehicle was finally rolled out to the launch pad on April 25, in preparation for launch on April 29, however on April 26, the mission was postponed, when technical problems were discovered in the Briz-M upper stage, which required its return to the assembly building and destacking of the vehicle.
-Initially, a 30-day delay at least was expected.
+Initially, at least a 30-day delay was expected.
 However, ILS then announced May 20 (May 19 GMT) as the launch date.
-Yet, again, on May 17, during routine pre-launch verification activities at the launch pad, a launch vehicle anomaly on one of the gyro units requiring replacement of the system, was identified, ILS said.
+Yet, again, on May 17, during routine pre-launch verification activities at the launch pad, a launch vehicle anomaly on one of the gyro units was identified, requiring a replacement of the system, ILS said.
 The company then announced June 10 as the launch date, which was advanced to June 7 at the beginning of that month.

 Various technical problems pushed the mission from its previous launch dates scheduled for June 30, August 24, October 15 and November 20, 2003.
 A pair of smaller Yamal-100 satellites went into orbit in September 1999, however one of the two spacecraft never entered service due to onboard failure, while the second remained operational by the time a new pair of satellites was launched.